 Some people refer to owning a home as a money pit.
 Thankfully, all these hidden costs are there for the buyer’s protection.
 Without the inspections and all the other costs, purchasing a property could be a disaster waiting to happen.
 While no one wants to part with their money unnecessarily, many of the hidden home expenses are necessary and well worth the expense.

 The inspections prevent against buying a home with termites, mold problems, or other unforeseen issues.
 It is money well spent.
 The title check ensures there are no outstanding liens against the home from previous owners.
 All these little services are just ensuring that the American dream does not turn into a nightmare.

 More Home Expense Resources

-Home Buying Expenses via Bill Gassett
+Home Buying Expenses and additional details for all buyers via Bill Gassett

 Home Buying Fees by Kyle Hiscock

 Buyer & Seller Real Estate Tips on Flipboard